Open Enrollment - It's here and we're here to help you.

 During this open enrollment season, you have an opportunity to connect with award-winning doctors to keep you and your family healthy.
 Changes in health care are common, so it’s always smart to consider your options.

 Many employers make open enrollment available to employees during the fall months.
 Sometimes, health plan options change through your employer.
 When this happens, you will need to choose a new plan.
 When choosing, be sure to select a plan that gives you access to one of our MemorialCare doctors.
 Your benefits administrator can tell you what your health plan options are, as well as enrollment deadlines.

 For retirees, having the right health plan gives you freedom that only good health can provide.
 It’s knowing your health is not just your priority, but also the priority of the doctors and providers you’ve chosen.
 Have you thought about whether your current coverage still meets your needs?
-MediCare Annual Election Period runs from October 15 through December 7, 2017.
+Medicare Annual Election Period runs every year from October 15 through December 7.
 This is your opportunity to choose from among the best plans with little or no additional out-of-pocket expenses.
-The annual election period will be here before you know it, so take advantage of the time left to be certain all your health needs will be met in 2018.
+The annual election period will be here before you know it, so take advantage of the time left to be certain all your health needs will be met in the new year.

 Once you have answered those questions, new plan options can be evaluated with these additional questions:

 - Do I want to keep my family physician and if I do, can I?

 - What is the trade-off between possible premium costs and out-of-pocket expenses such as co-pays, deductibles, etc.?

 - Are the costs “up-front” or as I use the services?